microsoft/pai/docs/manual/cluster-admin/how-to-use-cpu-nodes.md

 In current release, support for CPU nodes is limited.
 The [installation guide](./installation-guide.md) won't work if you only have CPU worker nodes.
 However, after you set up the cluster with GPU worker nodes, you can add CPU worker nodes and CPU-only virtual cluster.
 This section is a detailed guide.

-Adding CPU nodes is not much differnt from adding GPU nodes, as we have decribed in [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md).
+Adding CPU nodes is not much different from adding GPU nodes, as we have described in [How to Add and Remove Nodes](./how-to-add-and-remove-nodes.md).
 So you can follow that document basically.
 Meanwhile, there are two differences for CPU-only nodes:

 In the preparation phase, you don't need to check GPU driver and `nvidia-container-runtime`.